Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 ## Introduction

-This document discusses a migration strategy for code that is not subject to `MBEDTLS_USE_PSA_CRYPTO`, is currently using legacy cryptography APIs, and should transition to PSA, without a major version change.
+This document discusses a migration strategy for code that is currently using legacy cryptography APIs, and should transition to PSA, without a major version change.

 ### Relationship with the main strategy document